sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

 # current priorities
+- check if both wpa_supplicant and iwd is running, then remove one of them
+- check if a wireless support daemon is running, if not, try to start or install
 - dynamic sleep for dhclient and monitor if route table is updated
 - VPN detection and asking the user to turn it off
 - detect and igore VPN interfaces by default